 The challenge for startups here is to be open-minded.
 Don’t say no to any channels that your marketers present because you are not sure what will work.

-In our post about the 15 best real life examples of growth hacking done right, you will see that each of these 15 prominent and hugely successful companies found growth by using different strategies.
+In our real life examples of growth hacking done right, you will see that each of these 15 prominent and hugely successful companies found growth by using different strategies.
 It shows that different startups need different strategies for growth.
 There isn’t a one-size-fits-all kind of thing.

 4. Tap into human emotions

 Think about the best growth that we have seen worldwide so far.
 Think about Facebook, LinkedIn, Twitter, YouTube, Instagram, Airbnb, and Uber….

 All these companies have one thing in common.
 They’ve created products that are now deeply ingrained in our deep sense of human culture.
 They have something special about them, and they have made us too involved that we use them every day.
 Creating a product that people get invested in is the ultimate secret to extreme growth.

 If you develop a product and aim for such growth, you should think of how to get in touch with people’s emotions through your product.
 The question then becomes, what problem is your product solving?

 Therein lies the hack.

 5. Growth isn’t as hard as you think

 The truth about growth hacking is that it’s viewed as a concept for the Silicon Valley elite only; this is far from the truth.
 While the term was coined by some prominent Silicon Valley elites, growth can be achieved by the non-elites too.

 Growth is involves many aspects including some real hustle and creativity.
-Be that as it may, it’s not some phenomena, no. Growth is a mixture of the good people you employ, the good data you use, the decisions you make and the advice you receive.
+Be that as it may, it’s not some mysterious phenomenon.
+Growth is a mixture of the good people you employ, the good data you use, the decisions you make and the advice you receive.

 6. Be informed by data

 Let the data you get in the company from your testing and discussions in the office inform your decisions because that way you build a special product.